Know the Laws: District of Columbia

 ** D.C.
 Code § 42-3505.08(b)

-If you ask your landlord to do something that would restore or improve security to keep you safe from your abuser, the landlord cannot refuse to do it based on the fact that you are a victim of domestic violence.
+If you ask your landlord to do something that would restore or improve security to keep you safe from the abuser, the landlord cannot refuse to do it based on the fact that you are a victim of domestic violence.
 However, you might have to pay for the security improvement.

 The following are some examples of security improvements that you might want to ask your landlord for: